 Can I apply with more than one project?

 We do not fund more than one film by the same director at the same time.
 Because the application takes time to complete and go through the review process, we recommend applying with the project that most aligns with our guidelines.

 How will I know that you received the application?

 You should receive a confirmation email after submitting your application.
 If you do not receive a confirmation, please contact us to make sure we have received your application.
-If we have follow-up questions or need more information or materials we will contact you.
+We cannot provide status updates about applications in review, and will contact you if we have follow-up questions or need more information or materials.
 Important: Please be sure to include the title of the film in the subject line of any communications with us.

 Can I reapply if not chosen for funding?